Plant & Refinery Turnaround Accident Attorneys

 If you or a loved one has been injured during a turnaround or shutdown at a plant or refinery, you should consult with an experienced turnaround accident lawyer as soon as possible.
 Turnarounds can be extremely complex since there are typically multiple parties, trades, and chains of command involved in the process.
 Because of those complexities, it is important that you consult with an attorney that has the experience and technical knowledge to fully analyze and evaluate the turnaround process to identify actions that may have led to the accident.

-Our firm has represented workers from the largest plants and refineries in the country and successfully recovered over 11 million dollars for a client who was injured in a turnaround accident.
-Contact our turnaround accident attorneys today for a free consultation about your case: (888) 493-1629
+Our firm has represented workers from the largest plants and refineries in the country and successfully recovered over $11 million for a client who was injured in a turnaround accident.
+Call (888) 493-1629 to find out how we can help you.